marmxlab/photos/README.md

 - Change ``${THUMBNAIL_PATH}`` in the ``volumes`` section in the `docker-compose.yml` to the path of the folder that stores all the generated thumbnails.
 For example: /Users/user/Pictures/.thumbnails

 3\.
+Change configurations according to your needs.
+Check Configuration section for more details.
     If you wish to change the port number that the server listens on, change `ports` section in the `docker-compose.yml`.
-For example: `- "80:3000"`.
+For example, to change the port to 80:

 ````
     ports:
-      - "3000:3000"
+      - "80:3000"
 ````

 4\.
 Run the following command in the directory where you saved your docker-compose.yml to start the software.